 But I found out that I walked in the road called via Francigena.
 It’s an ancient road and mostly known as a pilgrim route.

 So I hiked about 12 km and arrived at Monteriggioni.
 This small Tuscany village looked like a castle (what I think it was back in the days).
 Located at the top of the hill and inside that was this small village.
 An awesome little village with this medieval vibe.
 I felt some hiking in my legs and decided to take a bus to the next bigger city, Siena.
+One of the most historic cities in Italy.

 Quick stop in historic siena